Molecular Predictors of Prostate Cancer Progression and Mortality

 Co-Leaders: Janet Stanford, Ph.D., Jonathan Wright, MD.

 Prostate cancer (PCa) is a major cause of mortality, but it is not currently possible to accurately predict which tumors will remain indolent vs become life-threatening.
-To identify prognostic biomarkers, the proposed study will utilize samples and data from a population-based cohort of 1,458 PCa patients to assess genome-wide DNA methylation in tumor tissue and germline single nucleotide variants in candidate genes in relation to recurrence and PCa-specific mortality.
+To identify prognostic biomarkers, the proposed study will utilize samples and data from a population-based cohort of 1,458 PCa patients to assess germline single nucleotide variants in candidate genes and epigenome-wide DNA methylation in tumor tissue in relation to recurrence and PCa-specific mortality.

 PCa is the most common solid tumor in men and is a major cause of cancer-related morbidity and mortality.
 Prostate-specific antigen (PSA) testing has increased the number of men diagnosed with PCa, but ~30–42% of these patients have indolent tumors that carry a low probability for progression to clinically significant PCa.
 Clinicopathological criteria alone are not always adequate for predicting which tumors will remain indolent vs become aggressive, so many patients are over-treated and some are under-treated.
 Thus, biomarkers to distinguish men with less vs more aggressive disease are urgently needed.

-- To characterize genome-wide DNA methylation (450K CpG sites) profiles in prostate tumor tissue in association with PCa-specific outcomes (eg, recurrence, metastasis, PCSM); and,
+- To characterize epigenome-wide DNA methylation (450K CpG sites) profiles in prostate tumor tissue in association with PCa-specific outcomes (eg, recurrence, metastasis, PCSM) and assess the relationship between methylation results with gene expression data; and,